Seal Concrete for Longevity

 Sealing Concrete with Silane

 Silane based systems are absorbed into and bond with the concrete, so require much less frequent renewal and are not vulnerable to abrasion.
 They cost more up front, but pay back with decreased maintenance costs.
 However, they do not double as a curing agent, so the concrete must be correctly cured prior to placement for optimum effect.
 Typically this is done with a water cure or specialized curing agent, as liquid curing membranes can interfere with the proper application of the penetrating sealer.
 The choice to use a silane-based system should be made when the concrete is first placed.
-It is costly to switch from acrylic to silane sealing systems because the acrylic coating must be removed from the concrete surface prior to application of the penetrating silane sealer.
+It can be costly to switch from acrylic to silane sealing systems because the acrylic coating must be removed from the concrete surface prior to application of the penetrating silane sealer.
 A penetrating system would be suitable for:

 - concrete that doesn’t require a glossy finish